mappum/tmsp/doc.md

 # Deploy a Tendermint Testnet

-Now that we've run a single tendermint node with one validator and a couple applications, let's deploy a testnet to run our application with four validators.
+Now that we've run a single Tendermint node with one validator and a couple applications, let's deploy a testnet to run our application with four validators.

 For this part of the tutorial, we assume you have an account at digital ocean and are willing to